Dusandinho/PreFab/README.md

 An example dataset are found in the `datasets/` directory.

 ## Authors
-`NN-PFP` was written by Dusan Gostimirovic with Odile Liboiron-Ladouceur, Danxia Xu, and Yuri Grinberg.
+`PreFab` was written by Dusan Gostimirovic with Odile Liboiron-Ladouceur, Danxia Xu, and Yuri Grinberg.

 ## License
 This project is licensed under the terms of the MIT license.